Last updated: Wednesday 1 December (coaching guidelines following resumption of golf in England from Wednesday 2 December).

 Q – Can all driving ranges reopen?

-Q – Can buggies and trollies be used?
+Q – Can buggies and trolleys be used?

-A – It is a decision for facility managers whether or not they hire out equipment.
-Where they are hired, individuals can use trollies.
+A – This is a decision for facility managers.
+Where they are hired, individuals can use trolleys.
 These should not be shared.

-Individuals or members of the same household can use buggies.
-Facilities should follow sensible precautions and clean equipment after every use
+Individuals or members of the same household/bubble can use buggies.
+Equipment for hire should be sanitised before and after each use.

 PROFESSIONAL SHOPS AND SERVICES: